hipe/tmx/doc/018-installing-and-deploying-python.md

-      - e.g. at writing, python's highest major version is `3`. the highest stable version of _that_ seems to be `3.6` right now. if there's a `python4`, we haven't heard of it and don't think it has a stable release so we don't target it. so we target `3.6` right now. (this is just an example.)
+      - e.g. at writing, python's highest major version is `3`. the highest stable version of _that_ seems to be `3.6` right now. if there's a `python4`, we haven't heard of it and/or assume it has no stable release yet so we don't target it. so we target `3.6` right now. (again, we're using this target version only as an example.)

       - (at writing we don’t exactly know what python’s version numbering conventions are vis-à-vis stabile releases..)